frovedis/frovedis/doc/manual/python/ml/linear_svm.md

 # NAME

-Linear SVM (Support Vector Machines) - A classification algorithm to predict the binary output with hinge loss.
+Linear SVM (Support Vector Machines) - A classification algorithm used to predict the binary output with hinge loss.

 # SYNOPSIS